Meeting customers’ after sales needs

 Topic Overview

-The Pearson Edexcel Level 2 NVQ Diploma in Sales (QCF) is a competency-based qualification designed for individuals working in sales roles.
-It focuses on developing practical skills and knowledge required to perform effectively in a sales environment, including understanding customer needs, presenting products or services, and closing sales.
-This diploma is part of the Qualifications and Credit Framework (QCF) and is widely recognised by employers in the UK retail and business sectors.
+The Pearson Edexcel Level 2 NVQ Certificate in Sales is a competency-based qualification designed for individuals working in or aspiring to work in sales roles.
+It focuses on developing practical skills and knowledge required to perform effectively in a sales environment, covering areas such as customer relationships, product knowledge, and sales processes.
+This qualification is part of the wider Marketing & Sales suite and is ideal for those seeking to demonstrate their competence in a real-world setting.

 Key Concepts